GingerBreadInc/GPIOWebInterface/README.md

 - Node JS 24.0.7

 ## Installation and Configuration
 The Installation and Configuration is quite easy.
-All you need is Raspberry Pi and a SD-Card with Pi OS Lite 64bit (Bookworm).
+All you need is a Raspberry Pi and a SD-Card with Pi OS Lite 64bit (Bookworm).
 - <a href="DOCS/install.md">Installation</a>
 - <a href="DOCS/config.md">Configuration</a>